Buzachero/text-transfer-client-server-tcp/README.md

 # text-transfer-client-server-tcp
-Application client/server that handles text transfer between them.
+Client/server application that handles text transfer between them.

 The text that is transferred is located in client/server files, configured in the properties.